jimmerioles/sergeant-stubby/README.md

 # Sergeant Stubby
-A Tribute to Sergeant Stubby: The badass hero dog of WWI.
-A freeCodeCamp project.
+A freeCodeCamp project tribute to Sergeant Stubby, hero dog of WWI.

 ## Built With
 * HTML5